dcpf/joule/README.md

 Joule sits on top of ExpressJS, so routing configuration follows ExpressJS conventions.
 I.e, any route supported by ExpressJS is also supported by Joule.

 That's really it for the app and route configuration.
-Let's dive into the components!
+Let's dive into the heart of Joule - components!

 ## Components